 Step 1: Log into your Capital One account online or mobile app.

 Step 2: Click on the button that says “view rewards” within your account.

 Step 4: Choose the Capital One transfer partner you want to transfer miles to.

-From there, you can facilitate the transfer by entering the number of miles you want to move, keeping in mind that transfers start at 1,000 miles and that you can only increase the miles you’re transferring by 100 miles at a time.
+From there, you can facilitate the transfer by entering the number of miles you want to move, keeping in mind that transfers start at 1,000 miles, and you can only increase the miles you’re transferring by 100 miles at a time.

 Once you have initiated the transfer, you’ll see your miles leave your Capital One account before they’re moved to your new transfer partner account.
-Keep in mind that Capital One mile transfers are only one-way, so you can’t undo a transfer once it’s over.
+Note, Capital One mile transfers are only one-way, so you can’t undo a transfer once it’s over.
 With that in mind, you should only transfer your Capital One miles if you are sure you want to.

 The bottom line

-Before you transfer Capital One Miles, however, you should figure out which Capital One airline or hotel transfer partner might work best and run a few scenarios to see how many miles you would need.
+Before you transfer your miles, however, you should figure out which Capital One airline or hotel transfer partner might work best and run a few scenarios to see how many miles you would need.
 Also, remember that you need to get at least one cent in value for each Capital One mile you transfer to a partner.

-If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and use the Capital One Purchase Eraser to cover travel expenses at a rate of one cent each.
+If you’re not getting at least one cent per mile in value, you should just charge the travel to your Capital One credit card and use statement credits to cover eligible travel expenses at a rate of one cent each.

-The information about the Capital One Spark Miles Select for Business card and U.S. Bank Business Platinum has been collected independently by Bankrate.com.
+The information about the Capital One Spark Miles Select for Business has been collected independently by Bankrate.com.
 The card details have not been reviewed or approved by the card issuer.